 SO IN A RESPONSIBLE MANNER DENCING PUBLIC AND REGULATORT POLICE, SHOULD 1.
 Is your company a member of any trade and chamber or association?
 If Yes, Name only those major ones that your business deals with: (a) Retailers Association of India (RAI) (b) Retailers Association's Skill Council of India (RASCI) (c) India Retail Forum (IRF) (d) Confederation of Indian Industry (CII) (e) Bombay Chamber of Commerce &amp; Industry (BCCI) (f) Federation of India Export Organization (FIEO) (g) Federation of Indian Chambers of Commerce & Industry (FICCI) 2.
 Have you advocated / lobbied through above associations for the advancement or improvement of public good?
-Yes / No; if yes specify the broad areas (drop box: Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, Others) participates in advocating matters advancement of industry and public good.
+Yes / No; if yes specify the broad areas (drop box: Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, Others) The Company through various industry association participates in advocating matters advancement of industry and public good.
 It supports various initiation of the RAI which include aspects of Retail Industry.
-Company's Affirmative Action [AA] policy is a progress.